juanandresledesmariso/Qubika/ExploratoryTestingReport.md

 1. Issue: Export Action Fails in Reports Section

 Description: In the "Reportes" (Reports) section, after filtering data by a specific month (e.g., August 2025) and then clicking the "Export" button, no action is performed.
 The application does not download a file, display an error, or provide any feedback to the user.

-Technical Details: The browser console shows a GET request to https://api.club-administration.qa.qubika.com/api/contribution/export/excel/8/2025 returning a 500 (Internal Server Error).
-This indicates a server-side issue during the report generation or export process.

 Impact: Prevents users from exporting critical report data, hindering data analysis and record-keeping.